mohitgandhi007/C-For-Everybody-Course/README.md

-# C for Everybody Course - Coursera (University of Califormia Santa Cruz)
+# C for Everybody Course - Coursera (University of California Santa Cruz)

 This repository contains code and assignments from the "C for Everybody" course offered by the University of California on Coursera.